 So, what does this all mean?
 Is mobility a necessity?

 However, success is still tied to the passing game, and we’ve seen several zone-rushing attacks, primarily Kyle Shanahan disciples, be able to maintain some rushing efficiency.
 It would appear that scheme and the quarterback are the main two aspects of a rushing offense, and, at the end of the day, mobile quarterbacks need to be paired with a smart offensive play-caller, though that is true with all quarterbacks.
-My point is that accuracy still remains likely the most important trait for a quarterback to have, so although the bar is higher for immobile quarterbacks to succeed, they certainly are capable of doing so.
+Almost certainly, accuracy still remains likely the most important trait for a quarterback to have, so although the bar is higher for immobile quarterbacks to succeed, they certainly are capable of doing so.
 Tom Brady was Pro Football Focus’ second-highest graded passer and is going to the Super Bowl, after all; they just need to be able to make plays down the field.

 Looking towards this offseason, this thinking will be important when analyzing the quarterback market.
 Matthew Stafford, for instance, is able to produce a large amount of air yards, which makes him an appealing fit for multiple teams, including the Colts.
-Also, the Saints, Steelers (if Roethlisberger retires), and 49ers will be looking to replace quarterbacks whose play styles made them much more replaceable, while Deshaun Watson could be available to change the course of a team’s franchise.
-Looking towards the draft, Ohio State prospect Justin Fields has been criticized for a high average time to throw, but as I’ve shown in this piece, that may actually be a positive.
+Furthermore, the Saints, Steelers (if Roethlisberger retires), and 49ers will be looking to replace quarterbacks whose play styles made them much more replaceable, while Deshaun Watson could be available to change the course of a team’s franchise.
+Looking towards the draft, Ohio State’s Justin Fields has been criticized for a high average time to throw, but as I’ve shown in this piece, that may actually be a positive.
 Thus, it comes as no surprise he has less of a share of his yardage come after the catch than any of the other prominent quarterbacks in this class.
 Additionally, Trey Lance, although a small school product, is likely worth a gamble based on his mobility and big-play ability.

 Does this mean a pocket passer like Mac Jones cannot succeed?
 Certainly not.
 Jones is tremendously accurate and his deep-ball production is sound.
 However, he will have a lower margin of error, and is the type of bridge quarterback that will force teams to continue to look for the future.
 For teams in need of an immediate quarterback and could benefit from his cheap salary, such as the Broncos, 49ers, Colts, Steelers, and Saints, this could make him extremely appealing.
 For teams not ready to compete, however, he isn’t as logical of a fit.

-Ultimately, we cannot afford to overrate a quarterback’s propensity to commit negative plays, particularly early in their career, as long as there is enough positive play to match it.
-I will gladly take my chances with a volatile quarterback capable of high-end play over a safer “game manager” prototype, though, as always, one cannot afford to be rigid in the quarterback acquisition process.
+Ultimately, we cannot afford to worry significantly about a quarterback’s propensity to commit negative plays, particularly early in their career, as long as there is enough positive play to match it.
+Personally, I would gladly take my chances with a volatile quarterback capable of high-end play over a safer “game manager” prototype, though, as always, one cannot afford to be rigid in the quarterback acquisition process.
 Moving forward, I am excited to see how quarterbacks continue to evolve, and most important, how offenses in general are built.
 Will it matter how strong an offensive line is?
 Will teams focus more on being 4-5 deep at the receiver position?
 How long until the replaceability of running backs catches on even more?
 Only time will tell!